6 Best Roofing Boots and Shoes – Great Traction

 Arch support is another one of the top features that you should be looking for in your shoes.
 Constant climbs can really tire out the arches of your feet and cause fatigue to set in.
 Ample support will help to return energy and keep your feet going all shift long.

-Comfort is something that anyone wants in their construction footwear, but it’s especially important for roofers.
-You’ll want to be looking out for comfort features that are designed to help keep the feet anatomically correct while you’re working.
+Comfort is something that everyone wants in their construction footwear, but it’s especially important for roofers.
+You’ll want to look out for comfort features that are designed to help keep the feet anatomically correct while you’re working.
 The last thing that you want to worry about when you’re installing a new roof under the sweltering sun is miserable feet.

-Of course, what good is it going to do if you invest in a pair of work shoes that hit all of the above points, but lack in durability?
-Roofing is a rugged job that’s going to put some serious wear and tear on your boots.
+Of course, what good is it going to do if you invest in a pair of boots for roofing that hit all of the above points but lack durability?
+Roofing is a rugged job that’s going to put some serious wear and tear on your footwear.

 If you’re prone to getting sweaty feet, ventilation is going to be a top tier feature for you.
 Nothing can ruin your day faster than soggy socks and moist feet (especially if the shift just started).
-Finding boots with breathable mesh lining and build in moisture control features can make a world of difference.
+Finding boots with breathable mesh lining and built-in moisture control features can keep your feet dry and make a world of difference.